gordonhart/kinetic.reviews/_posts/2023-01-22-pentagon-wars.md

 On the last point, Burton and the original Reformers saw the future.
 The Blitzfighter was Burton’s proposal for a “small, simple, lethal, and relatively cheap airplane that would be designed for close support of the ground troops who would be engaged with Soviet tanks and more.”
 It would cost less than $2 million, a price point that would allow the Air Force to “flood the battlefield with swarms of airplanes.”
 Today, we call this concept attritable, and it’s one in which the Air Force is [increasingly interested](https://www.afmc.af.mil/News/Article-Display/Article/2819726/afrl-team-collaborates-with-partners-to-build-innovative-airframe-test-in-state/), even if they aggressively denigrated the idea in the 80s.

 Many of the issues the Reformers rallied around 50 years ago still exist today.
 This is frustrating.
-Fortunately, Col Burtons, while rare, are not extinct.
+Fortunately, Col. Burtons, while rare, are not extinct.
 Throw in the new(ish) addition of VC-funded defense tech companies looking to spearhead change, and I will optimistically state we’re looking at a lethal combination.

 ---